runvnc/rollstats/README.md

 Not to offend anyone, but the most accurate technical term is "pure fuckery".

-Note: tealang is a work in progress, and has a lot of gotchas at the moment I am writing this.
+Note: The new version of Tealang is a work in progress, and has a lot of gotchas at the moment I am writing this.
 But they seem to be working diligently to update it to the new AVM version.
+A lot of stuff already works if you are careful.